 - We hope to be sailing for 10+ years.
 Ideally we would like to stay out until Taj graduates high school.
 Then again, I’m guessing Christian and I will want to sail alone (sans kids!), so who knows!

-- As for route: most cruisers would say that having a planned route is impossible.
+- OLD BUT STILL REALISTIC: As for route: most cruisers would say that having a planned route is impossible.
 Our idea at the current moment is to go down to Mexico and The Sea of Cortez, starting August 2015 and arriving in Panama early 2017?
 From there, we hope to sail west via Galapagos, French Polynesia, Fiji, then New Zealand.
-We are hoping to pick up work in NZ for a year and the head up to Fiji and other surrounding areas for a few months, then back down to Australia.
+We are hoping to pick up work in NZ for a year (currenlt here in NZ, Now for almost 2 years and mostly likely at least 3) and then head up to Fiji and other surrounding areas for a few months, then back down to Australia.
 And again, hopefully pick up work in AUS for a year.
 From there, hopefully up to Indonesia and really take our time island hopping.
 After that, maybe Sri Lanka, Maldives, Seychelles, South Africa, Brazil, Patagonia, then back up to the East Coast of USA.
 Really, there are so many options and who knows what will happen by then.
 We’d love to go up the Red Sea and into the Mediterranean, but as of now Piracy is too abundant for our comfort.
 Things could change by the time we get near there, so stayed tuned and find out….

 Q: What will you do for income?